-Insufficient hormone levels have been shown to contribute to many disorders and diseases--diabetes, atherosclerosis, high blood pressure, fatigue, loss of muscle strength, osteoporosis, autoimmune diseases, cognitive decline, increased cholesterol levels, blood clots, increased belly fat, loss of libido, depression, and some cancers.
-Many persons have worse hormone insufficiencies or imbalances due to hypothalamic-pituitary dysfunction, endocrine gland failure, hormone resistance and metabolic disorders.
+Hormones are the most powerful molecules in our bodies, controlling the function, growth reproduction, metabolism, and repair of every cell.
+Our bodies require optimal hormone levels, just as they require optimal levels of essential vitanutrients: vitamins, fats, amino acids, and minerals.
+Insufficient hormone levels have been shown to contribute to many disorders and diseases--diabetes, atherosclerosis, high blood pressure, fatigue, loss of muscle strength, osteoporosis, autoimmune diseases, cognitive decline, increased cholesterol levels, blood clots, increased belly fat, loss of libido, anxiety, depression, and some cancers.
+In addition to age-related losses, many persons have hormone insufficiencies or imbalances due to hypothalamic-pituitary dysfunction, endocrine gland failure, hormone resistance and metabolic disorders.
 Women are especially affected by hormonal disorders because their complex hormonal system is adapted to produce and feed babies; not to optimize their vitality as in men.
-Women have a much higher incidence of cortisol deficiency than men (fatigue, aches, insomnia, anxiety,depression, hypoglycemia, low blood pressure, PMDD, allergies, and autoimmune diseases).
-They also have more hypothyroidism than men (fatigue, aches, cold hands and feet, dry skin, weight gain, constipation).
-Women also lose almost all their estradiol, progesterone, and testosterone in menopause.
+Women have a much higher incidence of hypocortisolism than men (fatigue, aches, insomnia, anxiety,depression, hypoglycemia, low blood pressure, PMS/PMDD, allergies, and autoimmune diseases).
+They also have more hypothyroidism (fatigue, aches, cold hands and feet, dry skin, weight gain, constipation).
+Women then suffer complete ovarian failure at menopause.
 Women are being poorly served by the prevailing ignorance concerning hormones.